microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Permissions & Contributions

+There are two ways in which you can help update the content:

+* **One-off:** \
+If you are not a regular contributor to the project, but you would like to contribute some changes, the best way to do it is:

+  1. Fork the repo
+  1. Create a PR

+* **Periodic and regular contributions:** \
+If you plan to update the content semi-regularly or regularly, you can be added to the project's Contributors group.
+Please contact one of the project's administrators to be added to the group.

 ## Git guidance

 Consistent with the practices suggested in this playbook, please follow the specifics regarding git as described in this section.